 Monitor the media coverage and collect all articles/taped segments.
-The Global Communications Department will send information to the Director General.
+The Global Communications Department will send information to the Acting Director General.

 Establish one direct-dial phone number for key contacts.
 Always have the phone manned with appropriate persons with correct, up-to-date information.

-A - Taking Control of Story

-The Ministry of Tourism and Aviation's Communications Department will work with the spokespersons to draft a response to the media, such as a press release detailing how the situation is being handled.
+A - Taking Control of the Story: The Bahamas Ministry of Tourism, Investments & Aviation's Global Communications Department will work with the spokespersons to draft a response to the media, such as a press release, detailing how the situation is being handled.
 The releases may include key messages and tips for the consumers as well as talking points for the appropriate spokesperson.